davidyang97/Docker-CloudComputing/demo/README.md

 # data-generator.py

-This script reads the jpg files in its folder to generate data for workflow input.
+This script reads the jpg files in the `photos` directory to generate data for workflow input.
 It has the following command line arguments:

 - `enter` or `exit` (required): Determines whether to simulate entering or exiting vehicles